programmfabrik/easydb-documentation/en/sysadmin/eas/filetypes/filetypes.md

 ## OFFICE

 Most office formats are processed by [OpenOffice.org](http://openoffice.org/).
+A preview is generated for plain text.

 ### Word processing formats